smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## Unreleased:
+## 2.3.1 - 2019-03-12

-- Overhauling module and deployment system.
-(No public-facing changes expected.)
+CHANGES:

-- New object to appear in the `analysis` object, entitled `changes` which mirrors the structure of the address fields provided at the top-level object and in the components object.
+- New object nested within the `analysis` object, entitled `changes` which mirrors the structure of the address fields provided at the top-level object and in the components object.
 Each field describes what changes were made to the parsed input in order to deliver the final result.
-(Full documentation and SDK support pending.)
+(See [full documentation](https://smartystreets.com/docs/cloud/international-street-api), SDK support pending.)
 Example:

 ```
 curl "international-street.api.smartystreets.com/verify?auth-id=123&auth-token=abc&country=Australia&address1=200%20River%20Terrace&address2=&locality=Kangaroo%20Point&administrative_area=Queensland&postal_code=4169&geocode=true&experimental=true"